electric-eloquence/fepper-wordpress/README.md

 for those directories to get processed and copied to the backend.

 ### <a id="use"></a>Use
-* To launch from the Mac OS X Finder:
+* To launch from the macOS Finder:
   * Double-click `fepper.command`
 * To launch from the command line:
   * `fp`